SelectLLM: Query-Aware Efficient Selection Algorithm for Large Language Models: Methodology

 \subsubsection{Selection of Benchmarks and LLMs}

-Recent studies suggest that LLMs struggle with reasoning and mathematical tasks \citep{patel-etal-2021-nlp, wu-etal-2023-chain}.
-This study focuses on two challenging reasoning tasks: specifically, we use the \texttt{GSM8K} dataset by \citet{cobbe2021training} for mathematical reasoning and the \texttt{MMLU} dataset by \citet{hendryckstest2021} for natural language understanding/reasoning tasks. {\tt GSM8K} consists of 8,792 diverse grade-school level math word problems (MWPs) in English, while {\tt MMLU} contains 15k multiple-choice questions in English, spanning 57 subjects across STEM, humanities, social sciences, etc. The dataset statistics for all three splits are summarized in Appendix Table \ref{tab:data_stats}.
+As discussed in Section \ref{sec:intro}, LLMs often struggle with reasoning tasks.
+To advance modeling and performance in this domain, we have selected two challenging benchmarks.
+The \texttt{GSM8K} dataset, introduced by \citet{cobbe2021training}, contains 8,792 grade-school level math word problems (MWPs) in English, focusing on mathematical reasoning.
+The second benchmark, \texttt{MMLU}, proposed by \citet{hendryckstest2021}, includes 14,572 multiple-choice questions across 57 subjects, assessing multi-domain natural language understanding and reasoning.
+See Appendix Table \ref{tab:data_stats} for detailed dataset statistics.

-We have selected a diverse set of LLMs based on \textit{explicit} and \textit{implicit} criteria.
-The explicit criteria encompass performance on benchmarks, training methodologies, model specialization, and modes of operation (chat and non-chat), among others.
+We have selected a \textit{diverse} and \textit{sparse} set of LLMs based on \textit{explicit} and \textit{implicit} criteria.
+The explicit criteria includes performance on benchmarks, training methodologies, model specialization, and modes of operation (chat vs. non-chat), among others.
 Some of these diverse attributes are presented in the Appendix Table \ref{tab:div_llms}.
 The implicit criteria include factors such as diverse inference latencies (refer to Table \ref{tab:llm_lat}) and prompting types (i.e., zero-shot vs. few-shot), among others.
-Further, we consider relatively small open-source LLMs because: (i) Experiments with these LLMs are suitable for an academic lab setup; (ii) This aligns with the research trend towards developing LLMs suitable for small mobile devices \cite{abdin2024phi}; and (iii) We hypothesize that the proposed modeling approach, which is LLM-agnostic, will work for smaller LLMs and be scalable to larger LLMs, although we leave the proof of this to future work.
+Further, we consider relatively small open-source LLMs (yet representative of exiting open-source LLM space) because: (i) Experiments with these LLMs are suitable for an academic lab setup, and (ii) This aligns with the research trend towards developing LLMs suitable for small mobile devices \cite{abdin2024phi}.
+Furthermore, since these selection criteria ensure wide representativeness of the LLM pool, we hypothesize that if the proposed approach works for this pool of LLMs, it should be LLM pool-agnostic, although we leave the proof of this to future work.
+See Appendix \ref{sec:pmtsamp} for more details.

-Based on the recent findings about the appropriate usage of prompts \citep{sahoo2024systematic} and from our own experiments, we have tailored few-shot chain-of-thought (COT) prompts for non-chat LLMs and zero-shot COT prompts for chat LLMs.
-More details on \textit{LLM sampling} and \textit{answer extraction} are available in the Appendix Section \ref{sec:pmtsamp}.